twelch/react-mapbox-gl-js/README.md

 #npm start
 ```
 Browse to localhost:8080/#your-public-mapbox-token

+## Next Steps

-Note this code is good for development only.
-For a more full-featured React app see my [seed project](https://github.com/twelch/react-mapbox-gl-seed)
+Now continue to develop this example as you wish but note it is not well-suited for production use.
+For a more full-featured React app example written in ES6 using React, React Router, Redux, Material UI, Webpack etc. see my [seed project](https://github.com/twelch/react-mapbox-gl-seed)

 ## Firebase (Optional)
-Continue to develop the code as desired.
-When ready you can pushing using Firebase's static hosting service.
+When ready you can make your demo map publicly available for free using Firebase's static hosting service.
 Signup and create a new app at [firebase.com](http://firebase.com).
-Now go to their app hosting page for furthe instruction.
-In summary install firebase CLI too, authenticate against your account, initialize project synch, and push your code
+Now go to the hosting tab for your new app for further instruction.
+In summary install firebase CLI too, authenticate against your account, initialize project synch, and push your code.
+That's all there is too it.
 ```
 npm install firebase
 firebase init